quentinducasse/decima/README.md

 ## 🔖 License

 **CC-BY 4.0** – Free to use, adapt, and redistribute **with attribution**.
-Please cite the original author in any derived publication or tool.
+Please credit the original author in any derived publication or tool.

 ---